bats-core/bats-detik/README.md

 # You can also specify a number of attempts
-try "at most 5 times every 30s to get pods named 'nginx' and verify that 'status' is 'running'" try "at most 5 times every 30s to get svc named 'nginx' and verify that '.spec.ports[*].targetPort' is '8484'"
+try "at most 5 times every 30s to get pods named 'nginx' and verify that 'status' is 'running'" try "at most 5 times every 30s to get svc named 'nginx' and verify that '.spec.ports[*].targetPort' is '8484'" try "at most 5 times every 30s to get deployment named 'nginx' and verify that 'status.currentReplicas' is more than '2'" try "at most 5 times every 30s to get deployment named 'nginx' and verify that 'status.currentReplicas' is less than '4'"

 # Long assertions can also be split over several lines
 try "at most 5 times every 30s " \